Catacamas: Overview

 Catacamas and Olancho have many characteristics in common: they are the municipality and the largest department of Honduras.
 Catacamas’ area is 7228.5 square kilometres.

 The city of Catacamas is located at 14°54'04" north latitude and 85°, 55', 31", Meridian Greenwich.
-Gualaco lies to the north, San Esteban and Dulce Nombre de Culmí to the south with Patuca and Las Trojes, to the east, Dulce Nombre de Culmí and the department of Jinotega, Nicaragua, and west to Santa María del Real, San Francisco de Becerra and Juticalpa.
-The Talgua River runs to the east of the town, before joining the Guayape.
+Gualaco lies to the north, San Esteban and Dulce Nombre de Culmí to the south, with Patuca and Las Trojes.
+To the east lay Dulce Nombre de Culmí and the department of Jinotega, Nicaragua, and west is Santa María del Real, San Francisco de Becerra and Juticalpa.
+The Talgua River runs to the east of the town before joining the Guayape.

 The Catholic Church "San Francisco de Asis" is one of the main focal points in the town, and stands across from the municipal building.
 At the centre of Catacamas city is the Parque Central, a focal point of town life.

 Villages within Catacamas municipality include El Esquilinchuche on the banks of the Guayape river.